rhdtownsend/msg/docs/source/appendices/grid-tools.rst

 files that should be included in the grid.

-.. _creating-phot-grids:
+.. _creating-photgrids:

 Creating Photometric Grids
 --------------------------

-Given a `specgrid` file, a corresponding HDF5 `photgrid` (photometric grid) file can be built using the `specgrid_to_photgrid` tool.
+Given a `specgrid` file, a corresponding `photgrid` file can be built using the `specgrid_to_photgrid` tool.
 This tool accepts the following command-line arguments:

 .. program:: specgrid_to_photgrid